hms-dbmi/chromoscope/docs/cohort_configs.md

 ## Sample ID List

 When creating a configuration file for a cohort using [generate_config_files.py](../scripts/presigned_url_scripts/generate_config_files.py), a tab-delimited file (TSV) is taken as input to define a list of sample IDs within the cohort.
-These sample IDs leverage the [expected structure of the subdirectories](#subdirectory-structure) within the S3 bucket to link appropriate files to their corresponding sample within the configuration file, as well as define the `id` property for each sample within the configuration file. **This file must include a column named `ID`, under which the sample IDs are defined.**
+These sample IDs leverage the [expected structure of the subdirectories](#subdirectory-structure) within the S3 bucket to link appropriate files to their corresponding sample within the configuration file, as well as define the `id` property for each sample within the configuration file. **This file must include a column named `ID`, under which the sample IDs are defined,** and should be saved locally (or wherever the config creation script is executed from).

 ?> Note: Samples are added to the configuration file in the order they are listed in the ID TSV file.
 To change the ordering of the samples within Chromoscope, the order can be manually altered within the ID file.

 ## Subdirectory Structure

-The configuration file creation script relies on an expected subdirectory structure within the S3 bucket, which is then accessed, sample-wise, according to the list of sample IDs from the submitted sample ID tsv file.
+The configuration file creation script relies on an expected subdirectory structure within the S3 bucket, which is then accessed, sample-wise, according to the list of sample IDs from the submitted sample ID TSV file.

-If there are several cohorts within the S3 bucket containing the private data, each should have their own subdirectory:
+A cohort should have its own subdirectory within the S3 bucket containing the private data.
+For example, if there are `N` cohorts, the folder structure would be as follows within the bucket:
 ```bash
 EXAMPLE_S3_BUCKET/
 ├── COHORT_1/